Bolsonaro cites high IgG for not taking the vaccine; doctors and Anvisa list reasons not to repeat the president's mistake | Vaccines

 “With regard to the vaccine, I decided not to take it anymore. (…) My immunization is up there, IgG is 991.
 Why am I going to get a vaccine?”, asked Bolsonaro.

-Below, in five topics, see the position of doctors and entities on Bolsonaro’s argument and why they claim it is a mistake to take IgG alone as a sign of immunity against Covid.
+Below, in five topics, see the position of doctors and entities on Bolsonaro’s argument and why they claim it is a mistake to consider IgG alone as a sign of immunity against Covid.

 In the acronym IgG, Ig stands for immunoglobulin.
 Immunoglobulin is a type of antibody produced by the immune system against an invading agent.
 IgG, then, is a class G immunoglobulin.